If you're looking for an easy way to begin practicing paper folding, origami patterns can be a helpful resource.

 Origami Patterns Online

 If you're looking for origami patterns online, here are a few projects you may want to try:

-- Origami Spinning Tops: Canon Creative Park has a pattern to help you make several different kinds of origami spinning tops.
+- Origami Spinning Top: Origami-Instructions has a pattern to help you make a modular spinning top.

 - Patriotic Pinwheel: Print out this simple pattern and follow the folding instructions to make pinwheel decorations for a Fourth of July party.